galanonym/phpsleekdbadmin/readme.md

 0.2.0 (2022-01-20)
 - feature - Removed eval()
-- feature - Add support for updateOrInsert() and updateOrInsertMany()
+- feature - Added support for updateOrInsert() and updateOrInsertMany()
 - issue #1 - Use microtime() directly

 0.1.0 (2022-01-18)